Hur Young-ji: 2014–2015: Debut with Kara and solo activities

 In May 2014, after former Kara members Nicole Jung and Kang Ji-young left the group, DSP Media launched a reality TV show called Kara Project which revolved around seven trainees competing to become the new member of the group.
 Even though she missed 2 live performances due to a leg injury from practice, she grabbed attention from viewers and topped the voting charts.

 On July 1, the live voting results commenced on 6:45 pm (KST).
 Hur Young-ji was proclaimed the winner with a total score of 49,591.
 After winning the show, she gave a winning speech saying she'll work even harder as a new member of Kara.

 In September 2014, Hur was one of the new participants for the second season of the show, Roommate.
 She was known for her muted laughter, and on the Christmas special of Roommate, it was shown that Hur's family members have similar laughing styles as well.
 In the interview as a preview for being one of the new cast members for Roommate, she said that many people told her to cover her mouth while laughing, but it was very problematic and now she is more comfortable to laugh without covering her mouth.

 When fellow member Goo Hara guested on Episode 9 of Roommate, she shared that she wanted Hur to be chosen as a member of Kara as she has charms that the existing members does not have and Kara feel more youthful with her.

-An MBC EVERY1 representative told MBN Star on December 18, 2014, that Hur would join Hitmaker season 2 as a part of a girl group, along with Orange Caramel's Lizzy, G.NA, 4minute's So-hyun.
+An MBC EVERY1 representative told MBN Star on December 18, 2014, that Hur would join Hitmaker season 2 as a part of a girl group, along with After School's Lizzy, G.NA and 4minute's So-hyun.
 The group was later named Cham So Nyeo.
 The group first released their debut song teaser "올해의 주문 (Magic Words)" on February 17, followed by the full song and music video 3 days later, on February 20.